42MTQ/AI.SLAM/Research/Autonomy/Intro/TEEVGoals.md

 ### Assurance Cases need to be reuseable

-eusable assurance case based on previous evidence “building blocks” An assurance case can be defined as a structured argument, supported by evidence, intended to justify that a system is acceptably safe and secure.
+Reusable assurance case based on previous evidence “building blocks” An assurance case can be defined as a structured argument, supported by evidence, intended to justify that a system is acceptably safe and secure.